Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Simulated Learning Environments for Irrigation and Suction

 To render the particles as fluid, one common approach is screen-space fluid rendering \cite{cords2009interactive,van2009screen}, where the fluid surface is reconstructed from the particles in the view space with depth values and surface normals, and then rendered directly in the screen space with per-fragment lighting.
 However, in its most simplistic form, this approach does not consider multiphase fluid particles, such as with different materials and colors.

 However, rendering should account for the different colors of each particle in our case.
 To achieve this, an additional color extraction pass is added to the regular screen-space rendering scheme after the surface depth texture is extracted, which simply extracts the colors of particles that are closest to the fluid surface.
 This process is similar to \cite{zhang2024real}, where the authors propose using a separate pass to extract the colors based on the thickness of the fluid.
 The difference is that we do not consider any particle colors apart from the surface ones.
-This eliminates the need for a thickness pass to extract the fluid thickness and is a valid simplification without losing much visual plausibility thanks to the previously discussed color diffusion scheme.
+This eliminates the need for a thickness pass to extract the fluid thickness and is a valid simplification without losing much visual plausibility, thanks to the previously discussed color diffusion scheme.

 We use anisotropy ellipsoids discussed in \cite{xu2023anisotropic} when reconstructing the fluid surface and a narrow range filter \cite{truong2018narrow} to smooth it.
 An example fluid simulation and rendering scene is shown in Fig.~\ref{fig:fluid_demo}.
 The overall fluid rendering steps are shown in Fig.~\ref{fig:render_flow}.
+In a stress test scene with two large mixing fluid blocks of different colors, each containing 125 thousand particles, the average render time is approximately 7.5 ms per frame (measured over multiple frames).
+The physics computation is the primary bottleneck, requiring an average of 24.1 ms per physics step.
+Considering task parallelism and all other operations, the frame rate can generally be achieved around 30 Hz.
+This test was conducted with an Nvidia RTX 4070, a mid-tier consumer GPU.
+As a comparison, a scene with 20 robots takes less than 3 ms for physics computation per step.